Ecoblockchain/multri/README.md

 multri is a web app for annotating research papers a la [Genius](http://genius.com), designed with deep learning papers in mind.
-A copy of this app is running at https://multri.herokuapp.com.
+A copy of this app is running at http://www.multiversetriangle.com.

 The backend uses [Livescript](http://livescript.net/).
 The frontend uses [CoffeeScript with JSX](https://github.com/jsdf/coffee-react) with React/Redux, and is compiled by Webpack into one big file.

-## Installation
+## Installation & Usage

 multri uses MongoDB, so set the `MONGODB_URI` environment variable, then run